stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/UPGRADE.md

 As well these global Twig variables are available that you see being used above, they are added in a `prepend` method call in the plugin Extension class.

+At several locations extra services had to be injected, mainly contexts.
+Best is to review these if you've been overriding classes.

 Upgrade v1.1.0 -> 1.2.0
 -----------------------